diegowrhasta/serilog-to-elk/README.md

 ```
 We will now describe what this whole config does.

-- Thing of this as a pipeline we are configuring from the source from where the
+- Think of this as a pipeline we are configuring from the source from where the
 data will come from all the way to the output.
 - We firstly configure the service to be listening on port `5044` to logs that will
 be incoming.